 The ORX Reference Taxonomy for operational and non-financial risks is made up of the Event Type Taxonomy and the Cause and Impact Taxonomy.
 The Event Type Taxonomy covers level 1 and level 2 risks, including more 'contemporary' risks, such as conduct, cyber and third party.
 The Cause and Impact Taxonomy complements the Event Type Taxonomy and covers causes and impacts to provide even more insight.

 Download the taxonomies for free

 Part of our mission at ORX is to support the management and measurement of operational risk beyond our membership.
-This is why we provide so many of our resources for free.
-The complete ORX Reference Taxonomy, consisting of both the Event Type and the Cause and Impact Taxonomies, is available for you to download and start to use at your firm for free.
+So, the ORX Reference Taxonomy, consisting of both the Event Type and the Cause and Impact Taxonomies, is available for you to download and start using at your firm for free.

 Find out more about how to use the taxonomy at your firm